pablo-pinargote/pablo-pinargote/readme.md

 - Elasticsearch
 - DjangoCMS
 - Google Kubernetes Engine (GKE)
-- Python and C# as main programming languages
+- C#, javascript and Python as main programming languages

 Also as part of the framework I have been working on some Django CMS Plugins and a CLI tools to make the work with the CMS a little more entertaining.